 The general rule for employees: expenses: expenses that are deductible where some or all of the duties are performed outside the UK: deductions from UK based earnings

 Section 354 ITEPA 2003

-- on receipt on their UK based earnings and on remittance on other earnings, or
+- on receipt on their UK based earnings and on remittance on other earnings

-- an employee who is not resident in the UK, whether or not ordinarily resident in the UK, performs part of the duties of an employment in the UK and part elsewhere.
-The earnings for the UK duties are charged on receipt under Section 27 and there is no charge on the earnings for the non-UK duties.
+- an employee who is not resident in the UK, whether or not ordinarily resident in the UK, performs part of the duties of an employment in the UK and part elsewhere - the earnings for the UK duties are charged on receipt under section 27 and there is no charge on the earnings for the non-UK duties

-Employees using their own vehicle or bicycle for business journeys are not permittedrelief under Sections 336 to 340 ITEPA 2003 but may be entitled to mileage allowancerelief, see EIM31626.
-In these cases Section 232 ITEPA 2003 determines the amount ofmileage allowance relief that can be deducted from earnings charged on receipt and onremittance, see EIM31760.
+Employees using their own vehicle or bicycle for business journeys are not permitted relief under sections 336 to 340 ITEPA 2003 but may be entitled to mileage allowance relief, see EIM31330.
+In these cases, section 232 ITEPA 2003 determines the amount of mileage allowance relief that can be deducted from earnings charged on receipt and on remittance, see EIM31760.